 Significant efforts in integrated catchment management including farm and nutrient management plans, fencing, seed collection/propagation and planting.
 The Lake Omapere Trustees and local iwi have been intensively involved in this entire process.
 For more information refer to Case study 1 of the Land and Soils chapter.

 There have also been many other components of this project, with Tangata Whenua also involved in research into and monitoring of freshwater mussels and fish populations in the lake, water quality monitoring and aquatic weeds surveys.
-For more information refer to the Council website at the following link:

 The Lake Omapere Trust and the Council will continue to work together on the restoration and management of Lake Omapere in the future through implementation of this strategy.
 This includes reviewing the strategy annually, ongoing water quality monitoring and information gathering, and ongoing restoration work in the catchment, such as fencing, planting and seed collection and propagation.